 Benzonatate is a local anesthetic taken by mouth.
 It numbs receptors in the lungs that respond to stretching and thus makes the lungs less sensitive to irritation that triggers cough.

 Some doctors recommend expectorants (sometimes called mucolytics) to help loosen mucus by making bronchial secretions thinner and easier to cough up.
-Expectorants do not suppress a cough, and evidence indicating effectiveness of these drugs is lacking.
+Expectorants do not suppress a cough, and evidence indicating effectiveness of these medications is lacking.
 The most commonly used expectorants are over-the-counter preparations that contain guaifenesin.

 In people with cystic fibrosis Cystic Fibrosis (CF) Cystic fibrosis is a hereditary disease that causes certain glands to produce abnormally thick secretions, resulting in tissue and organ damage, especially in the lungs and the digestive tract... read more , dornase alfa (inhaled recombinant human deoxyribonuclease I) can be used to help thin the pus-filled mucus that results from chronic respiratory infections.
-This drug does not seem to have an effect in people with chronic bronchitis.
+This medication does not seem to have an effect in people with chronic bronchitis.

 Also, inhaling a saline (salt) solution or inhaling acetylcysteine (for up to a few days) sometimes helps thin excessively thick and troublesome mucus.